mkingsnorth/perspective_plotter_docs/docs/preferences.rst

 Mouse Sensitivity Preferences
 ======================================================

-These parameters change how close the mouse needs to be to change a control point.
+These parameters change how close the mouse needs to be to a control point.

 Axis Point Sensitivity
 ----------------------------------------------